TimMarder/SoftDev-FinalProject/README.md

 1. urllib - used to get JSON files from APIs
 2. json - used to parse JSON files
 3. flask - allows app to run on 'localhost'
-   - imported through pip installing reuirements.txt
+   - imported through pip installing requirements.txt
 4. passlib - used to hash passwords
-   - imported through pip installing reuirements.txt
+   - imported through pip installing requirements.txt
 5. flask-mail - used to send emails through app
+   - imported through pip installing requirements.txt

 ### APIs